 A scanning tool to scan UPC codes of products you are listing for sale on Amazon makes listing go quick and easy.
 I bought this one on Amazon and it has served me well.

 You just scan the item and it populates automatically within Inventory Lab.
 The scanner is cordless and connects to my laptop wirelessly, so no wires to clutter up the desk.

 4.)
 Get a Label Printer to Print Your Amazon UPC Labels

 Once you enter the item in Inventory Lab from the scanner, you pick your price, enter how much you paid for it (for profit tracking), how many, condition info, etc. and then Inventory Lab will automatically prompt your label printer to print an Amazon UPC sticker.
 Place the sticker over the UPC code of the item and you are set.

-seemed to be nice enough and affordable too — I have been happy with mine.
+This Dymo printer seemed to be nice enough and affordable too — I have been happy with mine.

 While most of your sales are going to come through Amazon, you want to sell as much as possible (and as quickly as possible.)

 There are many services to easily list your Amazon items on eBay, Shopify, or other platforms.
 So you can list your Amazon items pretty easily on other platforms which is usually kind of a no-brainer.
 Extra sales on new channels without any real extra time commitment is always a good thing.

 About 15% of my Amazon FBA sales have come through eBay personally.